 - Proposed funding uses should be in accordance with the program’s goal of making Connecticut manufacturers more efficient, productive, profitable and generally more competitive in nature.

-- Only projects that have yet to be committed and commence after submission of your application will be considered for funding.
+- Only projects that have not been committed to and don't start until after submission of your application will be considered for funding.